jenny-terry/academic-website/content/blog_page/_index.md

   caption: ""
   image: ""
 title: Blog
-subtitle: Meanderings about quantitative methods in psychology, statistics education, and PhD/academic life.
+subtitle: Meanderings about statistics and quantitative methods in psychology, statistics education, and PhD/academic life.
 view: 2
 ---